 Analyze the top referral sites for each competitor and record the data into a simple spreadsheet like the one below.
 On a scale of 1 to 3 rank the top three social media referral sites for each of your competitors:

 Once you've recorded the top three social media sites for each competitor you can tally their overall score.
-The platform with the highest score tells you where to focus your time and energy.
-Depending on how much time you have available you may choose to focus on the top ranked platform, top two platforms, top three platforms, etc.
+The platform with the highest score tells you where to focus your marketing strategy.
+Depending on how much time you have available you may choose to focus on the top-ranked platform, top two platforms, top three platforms, etc.

-Remember, don’t simply pick the platform you're most comfortable or familiar with.
-You have to pick the platform that works best for your industry and can drive the maximum amount of relevant traffic to your website.
+Remember, don’t simply pick the network you're most comfortable or familiar with.
+You have to pick the one that works best for your industry and can drive the maximum amount of relevant traffic to your website.
 No sense wasting your time fishing an empty pond!

 Building a simple tracking spreadsheet will give you valuable insights into where your industry obtains the bulk of its traffic and customers, saving you loads of time and energy by eliminating the least valuable platforms.

-Over time you're going to discover what works best and what doesn't.
+Over time you're going to discover which social networks work best, and which don't.
 Social media strategy isn't something you can "set and forget”, but rather, something you must constantly monitor and fine-tune to maximize your inbound traffic.